garystafford/streaming-sales-generator/README.md

 from [Fast Food Menu Prices](https://www.fastfoodmenuprices.com/tropical-smoothie-prices/).
 Last four columns with `_` are were used to generate artificial product category and product weightings.
 These determine how frequently the products are purchased in the simulation.

+A few sample products from CSV file, `products.csv`:

 ```text
 ID,Category,Item,Size,Price,Inventory,ContainsFruit,ContainsVeggies,ContainsNuts,ContainsCaffeine,_CatWeight,_ItemWeight,_TotalWeight,_RangeWeight